Feet of Clay (1960 film)

 Feet of Clay is a 1960 British crime film directed by Frank Marshall and starring Vincent Ball, Wendy Williams and Hilda Fenemore.
 It was written by Mark Grantham and produced by The Danzigers.

 Plot

 When Probation Officer Angela Richmond is found murdered, young probationer Jimmy Fuller is convicted.
 Solicitor David Kyle suspects that Fuller is covering up for Diana White, another resident of the hostel run by Richmond.
 He discovers that Richmond was using the hostel as a front for drug smuggling and had forced the residents to cooperate.
-He finds that Fuller is innocent of the murder and thet Richmond had in fact been killed by the hostel's new proprietres Mrs. Clarke.
+He finds that Fuller is innocent of the murder and that Richmond had in fact been killed by the hostel's new proprietress Mrs. Clarke.